 Taylor was the first black Architecture student at MIT, graduating in 1892.
 From 1899-1902 Taylor worked on his own and for the architectural firm of Charles W. Hopkinson in Cleveland OH.
 He spent most of his career teaching and designing the buildings on Tuskegee University’s campus, including the original Tuskegee Chapel erected between 1895 and 1898 and The Oaks, built in 1899, home of the Tuskegee University president.
 In North Carolina, Taylor designed the Carnegie Library in 1906 on Livingstone College’s campus in Salisbury.
 He retired in 1933 and returned to Wilmington.
 He was appointed by the Governor of North Carolina to the Board of Trustees of what is now Fayetteville State University.
 He died in 1942 attending services in the Tuskegee Chapel.

 Robert Rochon Taylor, his son, became an architect in Chicago.
-His granddaughter is Valerie Jarrett, senior advisor to President Obama.
+His granddaughter is Valerie Jarrett who became a senior advisor to President Barack Obama.

 GASTON ALONZO EDWARDS (1875-1943)